davide2894/react-native-goals/README.md

 Download Expo Go from the app store of your mobile device (App Store for IOS and Play Store for Android)

+### Expose the local server with Ngrok

+- Download and intstall [Ngrok](https://ngrok.com/download), a software needed to expose the local backend server to the internet, so that it is accessible from the Expo Go app
+- Open a terminal
+- Run the command `ngrok http 3000`
+- Once Ngrok generates the public url, open the `Router.tsx` and replace the url inside the httpLink variable, as shown below

+`const httpLink = new HttpLink({
+uri: <replace link here>,
+});`

 ### Run the backend locally

 - Open a terminal in the project root folder
-- Run 'cd apps/react-native-goals-backend'
+- Run `cd apps/react-native-goals-backend`
-- Run 'npm run start:watch'
+- Run `npm run start:watch`

 ### Run the frontend locally

 - Open a terminal in the project root folder
-- Run 'cd apps/react-native-goals-frontend'
+- Run `cd apps/react-native-goals-frontend`
-- Run 'npm run start' (you may need to run expo in tunnel mode in some cases)
+- Run `npm run start` (you may need to run expo in tunnel mode in some cases)